-There was a definite and compelling need for health care reform:
+Prior to passage of the Affordable Care Act (ACA), there was a definite and compelling need for health care reform:

-- In 2009, 43.4 million Americans were uninsured — nearly 15 percent of the nation — and a 60 percent increase since 2003.
+- In 2009, 4 million Americans — nearly 15 percent of the nation — were uninsured, which was a 60 percent increase from 2003.

-- Middle-class families were the fastest growing segment of the uninsured, reflecting the cost increases that have far exceeded wage increases in recent years.
+- Middle-class families were the fastest-growing segment of the uninsured, reflecting the cost increases that have far exceeded wage increases in recent years.

-Health Care Reform is a Women’s Issue
+Health Care Reform Is a Women’s Issue

-While all Americans benefit from meaningful health care reform, the issue has particular resonance for woman.
-According to the Department of Labor, women make approximately 80 percent of all family health care decisions, and about 60 percent of women report that they assume primary responsibility for decisions regarding family health insurance plans.
+While all Americans benefit from meaningful health care reform, the issue has particular resonance for women.
+According to the U.S. Department of Labor, women make approximately 80 percent of all family health care decisions, and about 60 percent of women report that they assume primary responsibility for decisions regarding family health insurance plans.